 Admission on the basis of a university entrance examination will only be granted by the Executive Board after investigation has established the applicant's suitability to take the degree programme in question.
 Knowledge of Dutch is also a requirement in this case.
 To take a university entrance examination, the applicant must be aged 21 or over (see also the Teaching and Examination Regulations).
-Admission granted by the Executive Board on the basis of an entrance examination applies exclusively to the degree programme concerned at TU Delft.
+Admission granted by the Executive Board on the basis of an entrance examination applies exclusively to the degree programme concerned at TU Delft..

-2.1.7 'Numerus fixus'
+2.1.7 Numerus fixus

 Several of the TU Delft Bachelor's degree programmes have a 'numerus fixus' (a set maximum capacity).
 Each academic year, the programmes in question are published in the 'TU Delft Register of Educational Programmes'.
 The selection procedure involved is determined by the programme management in question.
 You will only be admitted if you meet the admission requirements, as set out in the Teaching and Examination Regulations of the programme in question.
 The subsequent selection procedure involved is determined by the department in question.
+You can find general principles for the selection procedure for numerus fixus programmes in the Selection and Placement Regulation.